-- During the information session the affected/reporting individualcomplainant or responding respondentstudent may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contestinformal resolution, informal hearing, formal hearing, or an outcomes-only hearing. - The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any reporting complainants and responding respondents individuals, and the totality of the circumstances. - a.
-An alternative resolution process will only be considered if both a affected/reporting individualcomplainant and responding studentrespondent mutually agree.
+- 1. During the information session the complainant or respondent may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest resolution, informal hearing, formal hearing, or an outcomes-only hearing. - 2.
+The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any complainants and respondents, and the totality of the circumstances. - a.
+An alternative resolution process will only be considered if both a complainant and respondent mutually agree.
 An alternative resolution process may be considered in cases falling under the jurisdiction of the Title IX Policy. - b.
-If a responding studentrespondent elects either a no-contestan informal resolution or informal hearing and the Student Conduct Authority deems an informal resolution to be appropriate, the administrator conducting the information session may immediately facilitate a no-contestn informal resolution process or conduct the informal hearing as the hearing administrator, or schedule the informal hearing or no-contestinformal resolution process to take place within a reasonable time.
-In cases involving a complainant n affected/reporting individual, the administrator will gather the necessary information and conclude the no-contest resolution or informal hearing within a reasonable time.
+If a respondent elects either a no-contest resolution or informal hearing and the Student Conduct Authority deems appropriate, the administrator conducting the information session may immediately facilitate a no-contest resolution process or conduct the informal hearing as the hearing administrator, or schedule the informal hearing or no-contest resolution process to take place within a reasonable time.
+In cases involving a complainant, the administrator will gather the necessary information and conclude the no-contest resolution or informal hearing within a reasonable time.
 A no-contest resolution or informal hearing for resolution of a case falling under the jurisdiction of the Title IX Policy is not permitted. - c.
-A formal hearing process will be utilized if elected by the responding studentrespondent or if determined by the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
+A formal hearing process will be utilized if elected by the respondent or if determined by the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
 If selected, a single hearing administrator is the only option for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy. - d.
-An outcomes-only hearing may be utilized when a student has been found guilty or at fault in a criminal or civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority.

-When a responding studentrespondent has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.
+An outcomes-only hearing may be utilized when a student has been found guilty or at fault in a criminal or civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority. - 3.
+When a respondent has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.